smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 transformation or vice versa.

-The :py:class:`~pysnmp.smi.rfc1902.ObjectType` class instance represents *OBJECT-TYPE* SMI constuct in PySNMP.
+The :py:class:`~pysnmp.smi.rfc1902.ObjectType` class instance represents *OBJECT-TYPE* SMI construct in PySNMP.
 ObjectType is a container object that references ObjectIdentity and SNMP type instances.
 As a Python object it looks like a tuple of (OID, value).